Daniel H. Coakley: Disbarment and legal troubles

 On December 16, 1918, the council of the Boston Bar Association voted to investigate the conduct of Pelletier, Coakley, and Francis Carroll in connection with a case involving Emerson Motors Company.
 Pursuant to that investigation, Michael J. Hayes stole papers from Coakley's office and turned them over to Godfrey Lowell Cabot of the Watch and Ward Society.

 In 1920, attorney Alvah G. Sleeper accused Coakley and Pelletier of extorting his client.
 Sleeper alleged that his client was being blackmailed by a mistress, and that Sleeper had followed his client to the payment point at the Parker House where he saw Coakley, Joseph Pelletier, and another attorney accept the payment.
 Shortly after witnessing this meeting, Sleeper was visited by the alleged blackmailer, who asked how much Coakley had received.
 Sleeper told her that the amount was $150,000, and she replied that Coakley had not given her a fair share.

 Facing increased scrutiny, Coakley decided to press the matter of his stolen papers in response.
 On November 18, 1920, a grand jury indicted on Hayes, Cabot, and three other men on charges of conspiracy to steal Coakley's papers and larceny of property.
-Bourdon and Hayes plead guilty, but Cabot chose to go to trial, where he was found not guilty.
+Hayes and other defendant, Oswin T. Bourdon, pleaded guilty, but Cabot chose to go to trial, where he was found not guilty.

 On September 29, 1921, the Boston Bar Association filed disbarment petitions against Coakley, Daniel V. McIssac, and former Middlesex District Attorney William J. Corcoran, along with a recommendation that Pelletier be removed from office, alleging that all four were guilty of deceit, malpractice, and gross misconduct.
 The allegations included: